mwetzko/Tools/README.md

-# Tools

-Various tools to improve software development

-## 📁 GitHub
+# 📁 GitHub

-Tools to work with github.com
+Tools to use with github.com

-## 📁 Raspberry Pi OS
+# 📁 Raspberry Pi OS

-Tools to work with Raspberry Pi OS (formerly Raspbian)
+Tools to use with Raspberry Pi OS (formerly Raspbian)

-## 📁 Visual Studio
+# 📁 Visual Studio

-Tools to improve/help with compiling source code or give access to Visual Studio Developer tools
+Tools to use with compiling source code or give access to Visual Studio Developer tools

-## 📁 Windows
+# 📁 Windows

 Tools to use with Windows